 Any technician member or graduate member can apply to be a President's Future Leader.
-We will be recruiting for the next cohort of Future Leaders early in 2019.
+We will be recruiting for the next cohort of Future Leaders in 2020.
 Please contact Joanne Hunt at: [email protected] if you want to be notified when applications open.

 Benefits of being a President's Future Leader

 The President's Future Leader scheme has many benefits – not just for you but also for your employer and ICE.